19th Sunday of Ordinary Time (B)

 While the seminary wouldn’t allow me to have my own radio show,

-I did spend a considerable amount of time as a substitute for other radio shows
+I did spend a considerable amount of time as a substitute for other

 And I’d say the most challenging one for me was actually Country Music